brian8128/siamese/README.md

 Recordings were taken using accellerameters and gyroscopes in a normal cell phone.
 There were 30 subjects 21 were used as training data and 9 as test data.

-Accelerometers and gyros both record along x, y and z axes giving 6 features per timestep and curators of the dataset attempted to remove the effect of gravity on the accelerometers giving an additional 3 features called body acceleration.
+Accelerometers and gyros both record along x, y and z axes giving 6 features per timestep.
+Curators of the dataset added three additional features per timestep.
+We achieved better performance omitting these features.

 ![data viz](images/walking_raw_large.png)